iluwatar/java-design-patterns/abstract-factory/README.md

 **Programmatic Example**

 Translating the kingdom example above.
-First of all we have some interfaces and implementation for the objects in the kingdom
+First of all we have some interfaces and implementation for the objects in the kingdom.

 ```java
 public interface Castle {